JHU-PL-Lab/www-fpse/lecture/more-modules.md

 ```
 * See the docs for more examples, in particular for records which is the bread and butter of JSON data: key-value collections.
 * **Aside**: `ppx_deriving_yojson` is not compatible with `ppx_jane` so if you want to derive equality and comparisons along with `yojson` you need to use `#require "ppx_deriving.eq";; / [@@deriving eq]` and `#require "ppx_deriving.ord";; / [@@deriving ord]` in place of the `equal/compare` deriving in `ppx_jane`.
-## Defining Modules in the top loop
+## Defining Modules in the top loop or nesting them in a file

-* We will now cover how you can define modules in the top loop.
-* We mostly saw this already as the syntax is the same as how you defined a nested module
+* Modules can be defined in the top loop just like how we had defined nested modules in a `my_module.ml` file
-* Basic idea to input a module in top-loop: write `module My_module = struct ... end` with file contents inserted into the ".." part
+* Basic idea to input a module in top-loop: write `module My_module = struct ... end` with `my_module.ml` file contents inserted into the "..." part
 * `struct` stands for structure, modules used to be called that in OCaml; view a `struct` as a synonym of a module.
 * Simple set example put in top-loop syntax: